One question we get most often is how to choose the correct color. How to choose and mix EarthDye is not complicated. You do have a many choices:

 - Ombre or reverse ombre

 Light brown is a very common color.
 You can use this to your advantage.
 If you have light brown hair and gray roots coming in, you can use light brown or brown to create even color.
-You can either do the entire hair, or just focus on the new root growth.
+You can either do the entire hair or just focus on the new root growth.
 If it is strands of gray or white do the entire head, if it is white growing in then you might want to consider doing the roots a darker color like brown or mix brown and light brown to get a middle color.
 If it is gray coming in, then stick with light brown.
 No matter what shade of light brown the brown will even out the color.
-If it does comes out to light, then you can apply again 24 hours later and use a darker brown the next time.
-We say wait 24 hours because all of our colors darken over this period of time.
-If you do it to soon you risk making it to dark.
+If it does come out too light, then you can apply again 24 hours later and use a darker brown the next time.
+We say to wait 24 hours because all of our colors darken over this period of time.
+If you do it too soon you risk making it to dark.

 If you have a solid head of brown hair or solid with gray strands have some fun!
 Use deep red or burgundy alone to create highlights on the strands of grays or add a hue of red.
 Natural red will give you auburn hair, deep red will give you a cherry cola red.